- Financial Assistance

 The Dome Charitable Trust

-This Scholarship scheme commenced in September 201.
-The student must show a very high degree of both ability and motivation, as well as the right attitude towards learning.
+This Scholarship is available to a student, who without financial assistance , would not be able to attend College.
+The student must also show a very high degree of both ability and motivation, as well as the right attitude towards learning.

 JCG Financial Assistance